Elhanan Tannenbaum: Capture

 In December 2006, Tannenbaum admitted to having knowingly gone to Dubai in 2000 to complete a drug deal, and said that he had expected to make $200,000 (€152,000) on the deal.

-On the night of October 3, 2000, Tannenbaum flew to Brussels, where he met Obeid and Biro, who gave him a forged Venezuelan passport.
+On the night of 3 October 2000, Tannenbaum flew to Brussels, where he met Obeid and Biro, who gave him a forged Venezuelan passport.
 From there, he caught a flight to Frankfurt, and boarded a Gulf Air flight to Dubai.
 He was met there by a man holding a sign with his name, who took him to a limousine.
 Tannenbaum claimed that he was then driven to an affluent neighborhood in Dubai, where he was attacked by two or three individuals and blacked out after being beaten with a club.
 Tannenbaum was then flown to Lebanon on a private plane.

 Hezbollah leader Hassan Nasrallah declared on 16 October 2000 on al-Manar TV station: "We have an Israeli colonel in our hands".
 Israel was initially unsure who that person might be, until Nasrallah confirmed it was Tannenbaum a few days later.
 According to Israeli journalist Ronen Bergman, Tannenbaum held an important position in the IDF Northern Command, doing 150 days of reserve duty a year, and was privy to many important military secrets.
 Bergman wrote that only five days before Tannenbaum's abduction, he was on reserve duty at the Northern Command bunker in Safed overseeing a sensitive exercise: a simulation of a full-scale war with Hezbollah and Syria.
 Tannenbaum could have exposed the details of Israel's war plans to Hezbollah.
-Israel therefore decided to try to get him back as quickly as possible.

-Following the abduction operation, Obeid moved to Lebanon to avoid prosecution in Israel, and is considered a wanted fugitive by the Israeli government.
+Following the abduction operation, Obeid moved to Lebanon to avoid prosecution in Israel, and was considered a wanted fugitive by the Israeli government.